Keynote 1: Prof Barbara Kirshenblatt-Gimblett

 This study focuses on participation from the perspectives of museum studies and public archaeology.
 Scientific knowledge is constructed, represented and translated in a museum context (Macdonald 2002).
 Knowledge is also produced and communicated in archaeological fieldwork (Edgeworth 2003).
 Through public archaeology, the museum ‘meets the world’ (Moshenka 2017).
 In open archaeology visitors are given a view of the site through viewing platforms.
 Either on the web or as a tour at the excavation where visitors gets to talk to the archaeologists (Morgan and Eve 2012; Moshenska and Schadla-Hall 2011).What characterizes the visitor involvement in these meetings on site?
 What opportunities lie in these meetings for involvement in knowledge production?
 I will try to give an answer to these questions, through a presentation of my analysis.

-CEO, Cornwall Museums Partnership; Non Executive Director, Cornwall and Isles of Scilly Local Enterprise Partnership; Director Emmie Kell Consulting, Cornwall, UK
+Cornwall Museums Partnership, Cornwall and Isles of Scilly Local Enterprise Partnership, Emmie Kell Consulting (UK)

 Who’s in Charge?
 Collaborative Leadership and the Democratisation of Curation